edenlabllc/nhs.admin.web/README.md

 To contribute to the repository be ready to write some tests.

-- Unit tests for business logic (we use Mocha)
+- Unit tests for business logic (we use Jest)
 - Integration tests for UI components (we use Enzyme)
-- Acceptance tests for user stories
+- Acceptance tests for user stories (we use Puppeteer)

 ### PR